paintedbicycle/sketch-data-faker/README.md

 - To insert a Company Name, rename your text layer `"company.companyName"`
 - To insert a Domain Name, rename your text layer `"internet.domainName"`

+The plugin currently uses the data from faker.js and you can use most if the data from that source.
+More data sources may be added in the future.

 #### Full list here:

+You can name your layer any of these below.
+Remember to first put the category and then the type (as above).

 - address
   - zipCode